qiuyu-jia/codingtwo-20027797/README.md

 # Challenge
-Translate Chinese in txt into English by 'translate'
+Translate Chinese in one.txt into English by 'translate'

 ```
 Translator = Translator(from_lang="chinese",to_lang="english")